silverbucket/guppy-irc/README.md

   * `.guppy-irc-message-nick-decorator` - the decorator (ie. : separator) of the nick -> text

+##### history
+Previous messages will maintain their classes but be inserted into the history container.

+  * `.guppy-irc-messages-history-container`

 ##### - messages addressed to you
 The same assignments as above except only added to elements where the text contains your IRC nick.